Helping young people rebuild their lives

 Action for Children – helping families living in poverty

-Action for Children helps families through crisis, and fights for an end to child poverty and hardship.
+Action for Children helps families through crisis, and campaigns for an end to child poverty and hardship.

 1 in 2 people will be affected by dementia in their lifetime.